just-the-docs/just-the-docs/docs/makingAQuestion.md

   ![Question](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/addingQuestions/2_Question.png?raw=true)

 ### Selecting types of questions

   There are many different types of question that can be asked.
 The default type of question is set to multiple choice.
 To change the question type, click on "Multiple choice".
 A menu with question types will appear.
-Please refer to the "Type Of Questions" subsection for more details on the types of questions.
+Click on option you want.
+For more information on question types, go to the "Type Of Questions" subsection.

   ![Types of Questions](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/addingQuestions/2_TypesOfQuestions.png?raw=true)

 ### Mandatory questions

   Questions can either be optional, or required.
 By default, the questions are set to be optional.
 You can set a question to be required by clicking on the sliding toggle beside the "Required" on the bottom right of your question.